 Furthermore, I enjoyed writing this post because it helped me experience the fun all over again.

 In addition, it solidified the memories in my heart.

 If you like Disney – be sure to checkout my Disneyland vs. Disney World Ride Comparison article.

-Lastly, I truly hope my family’s opinions and experience on our Disney Cruise provided you with value.
+Lastly, I truly hope these Disney Fantasy Cruise tips provided you with value.

 Thank you so very much for reading this post!